-TSC Induced Hypoxia Trial: TSC's Effects Under Induced Hypoxic Conditions
+Altitude Trial: TSC's Effects Under Induced Hypoxic Conditions

-The second TSC Oxygenation Trial is our planned TSC Induced Hypoxia Trial, which will evaluate the effects of TSC on maximal oxygen consumption, or VO2, and partial pressure of blood oxygen, or PaO2, in normal healthy volunteers subjected to incremental levels of physical exertion while exposed to hypoxic and hypobaric conditions.
-The TSC Induced Hypoxia Trial is expected to be a double-blind, randomized, placebo-controlled study, and primary endpoints in the study will be change from baseline in VO2 and PaO2 after receiving a single intravenous dose of TSC.
-The study will be statistically powered to evaluate the difference in effect of TSC versus placebo on oxygen availability and consumption.
-We anticipate this study will be initiated and completed in the second half of 2021, with topline results available within two months of study completion.
+This trial will be a double-blind, randomized, placebo-controlled study which will evaluate the effects of TSC on maximal oxygen consumption, or VO2, and partial pressure of blood oxygen, or PaO2, in normal healthy volunteers subjected to incremental levels of physical exertion while exposed to hypoxic and hypobaric conditions (i.e., simulated altitude).
+The study is designed to evaluate the effect of TSC on oxygen availability and consumption compared to placebo.
+We anticipate initiating and completing the Altitude Trial in the fourth quarter of 2021, with topline results available within one to two months of study completion.

-TSC DLCO Trial: TSC's Effects on Oxygen Transfer Efficiency
+ILD-DLCO Trial: TSC's Effects on Oxygen Transfer Efficiency

-The third TSC Oxygenation Trial is our planned TSC DLCO Trial, which will evaluate the effects of TSC on the diffusion of carbon monoxide through the lungs, also known as DLCO, in patients with previously diagnosed interstitial lung disease who have a baseline DLCO test result that is abnormal.
-DLCO testing is commonly performed as part of standard pulmonary function testing and aids in the diagnosis or dyspnea, also known as shortness of breath, as well as to track improvement or progression over time on prescribed treatments.
-DLCO provides a surrogate measure of oxygen transfer efficiency, or uptake, from the alveoli of the lungs, through the plasma, and onto hemoglobin within red blood cells.
-The TSC DLCO Trial is expected to be a double-blind, randomized, placebo-controlled study which will test varied doses of TSC in an attempt to establish the exposure-response relationship between TSC and oxygen transfer efficiency.
-The study will be statistically powered to evaluate the difference in effect of TSC versus placebo on improvement in DLCO.
-We anticipate this study will be initiated and completed in the second half of 2021, with topline results available within two months of study completion.
+This trial will be a double-blind, randomized, placebo-controlled study which will evaluate the effects of TSC on the diffusion of carbon monoxide through the lungs, or DLCO, in patients with previously diagnosed interstitial lung disease who have an abnormal baseline DLCO test result.
+DLCO will act as a surrogate measure of oxygen transfer efficiency, or uptake, from the alveoli of the lungs, through the plasma, and onto hemoglobin within red blood cells.
+The study will be statistically powered to evaluate the difference in effect of TSC on improvement in DLCO, as well as distance covered in a standard six-minute walk test.

+We now anticipate initiating the ILD-DLCO Trial in the late fourth quarter of 2021 and completing the trial in the first quarter of 2022, with topline results available within one to two months of study completion.